HubertPniewski/room-reservation-app/README.md

+launch django server: python manage.py runserver_plus --cert-file certs/localhost+1.pem --key-file certs/localhost+1-key.pem

 # room-reservation-app
-A simple room/apartment reservation app, using Django as a Backend and React as a frontent.
+A simple room/apartment reservation app, using Django as a Backend and React as a frontend.

 ## to login to the admin panel use:
 email: admin1@admin1.com